 Isaan, or northeastern cuisine, is probably the most common food eaten in Thailand, by both visitors and locals alike.
 Some of the best Isaan food is found at corner street stalls, which most tourists...
 Read More

 Isaan, or northeastern cuisine, is probably the most common food eaten in Thailand, by both visitors and locals alike.
 Some of the best Isaan food is found at corner street stalls, which most tourists find too hot and uncomfortable to sit at, whereas the food in fancier digs often leaves a lot to be desired.
-Baan Som Tam creates a very happy medium with fantastic fresh northeastern cuisine in a homey air-conditioned environment.
-The sai krok spiced sausages made with sticky rice are superb here, as is the namesake papaya salad (som tam), with all of the ingredients tasting so fresh and flavor packed you will think they are organic.
-Packed with happy diners every night, Baan Som Tam was recently given a Bib Gourmand listing by the Michelin Bangkok guide for its combination of excellent food and fair prices.
+Baan Som Tam creates a very happy medium with fantastic fresh northeastern cuisine in a homey air-conditioned environment with rock bottom prices to boot.
+The restaurant recently received a Bib Gourmand listing from the Michelin Bangkok Guide, but this hasn't resulted in a price increase.
+The sai krok spiced sausages made with sticky rice are superb here, as is the namesake papaya salad (som tam), with all of the ingredients tasting so fresh and flavor-packed you will think they are organic.

 02 630 3486

-- Best Restaurants, Best Value, Thai, Sathorn's Best Restaurants: "Isaan cuisine is big on larb, which often translates on menus as salad, yet larbs usually consist of fried meat or fish, which is then combined with kaffir lime, garlic, chilies, lemongrass, mint, and roast rice powder to create an exquisite burst of flavors, usually eaten with copious amounts of sticky rice."
+- Best Value, Sathorn's Best Restaurants, Thai: "Isaan cuisine is big on larb, which often translates on menus as salad, yet larbs usually consist of fried meat or fish, which is then combined with kaffir lime, garlic, chilies, lemongrass, mint, and roast rice powder to create an exquisite burst of flavors, usually eaten with copious amounts of sticky rice."

 - Recommended as Best Value Because: For the freshest vegetables and simple, spicy Isaan fare, Baan Som Tam is a winner.